durgesh-ajile/HRM-frontend/README.md

      3. don't use any tag name as a css selector . it will effect all tha same tag in our project
      4. always try to write optimized code, maintanable code, reusable code.

-# after taking clone create branch first
+# after taking clone create branch first then start working with this project